Dr Marcel Reyes-Cortez

 Marcel is currently working on a project that explores further the emergence of the politics of the representation and fetishisation of dead persons plus the photographic portraits that represent them.
 His current project expands from ongoing research he is undertaking on the conceptualisation of the unknown dead, missing persons, and the human rights for the dead.
 Marcels’ project takes a closer look at the collective spaces and places were memory and culture is made and buried but also forgotten and ignored.

-Marcel also set up Photography+(Con)Text and it aims to provide a platform of exchange, stimulating dialogue between social researchers, practitioners and artists who engage with photography creatively and critically.
+Marcel also set up Photography+(Con)Text and it aims to provide a platform of exchange, stimulating dialogue between social researchers and artists who engage with photography creatively and critically.